Demographics of Guam: Ethnic groups

-Guam is known to be the first island in the Pacific Ocean to be invaded by Europeans, "discovered" by a foreign race the Spaniards in 1521.
-After Guam was discovered by Ferdinand Magellan under the flag of (S)pain, the island was repeatedly invaded by alien military forces.
+Guam is known to be the first island in the Pacific Ocean to be settled by Europeans, being first observed by Spain in 1521.
+After contact with Guam was established by Ferdinand Magellan under the flag of Spain, the island was repeatedly invaded by foreign military forces.
 The island was officially claimed by Spain in 1565.
 It was the first island as well as the Mariana Islands, inhabited by humans in Remote Oceania.
 Guam has since been occupied by outside entities for over 330 years.

 Magellan arrived on the shores of Guam with three ships, the Trinidad, the Conception and the Victoria.
-The population of Guam in the mid 16th century was severely reduced, due to the bloodshed caused by the Spaniards, as well as the many diseases carried by the Europeans.
+The population of Guam in the mid 16th century was severely reduced, due to bloodshed by Spain, as well as the many diseases carried by the Europeans.
 Guam was ceded to the United States after the Spanish–American War in 1898.
 It was then taken by the Japanese in 1941 during World War II.
 It was retaken by the United States in 1944.

-While Guam merely covers 520 km squared of land area, the United States territory is considered to be of international significance, due to geopolitics, as well as the strategic importance of Guam's straits, islands and canals.
+While Guam covers a relatively small 520 km squared of land area, the United States territory is considered to be of international significance, due to geopolitics, as well as the strategic importance of Guam's straits, islands and canals.
 Guam is the largest landfall, for use of communications, military bases and shipping.
 Guam was utilised as a military base in World War II against the Japanese.

-Guam is a multi-ethnic island, with settlers from the Philippines, Korea, Japan and China forming part of its populace.
+Guam is a multi-ethnic island, with disporia from the Philippines, Korea, Japan and China forming part of its populace.
 Guam was first settled by migrants from the Philippines in 1,500 to 1,400 BCE.

 The Chamorro people

 The Mariana Islands is an ethnic and cultural heritage of the Chamorro people.
-Despite the invasion attempts from leading military countries, such as Spain, The United States of America and Japan, the Chamorro people have maintained their traditions.
-The cultural endurance of the Chamorro people was evident, as the Indigenous peoples of the Mariana Islands maintained their language, tradition and integrity, in spite of the dominance of imperialism.
-While Guam has remained a colony in the postmodern world, the Chamorro people of Guam have gained an amount of local political control of the island traditions.
+Despite the invasions from foreign powers, such as Spain, The United States of America and Japan, the Chamorro people have maintained their traditions.
+While Guam has remained a territory in the modern day, the Chamorro people of Guam have gained an amount of local political control of the island traditions.

 In pre-Spanish times, Chamorro clans were divided into two distinct, ranked social castes.
 Social castes are different from social classes in that individuals are born into a particular caste and their status, therefore, could not be changed.
 Social classes, on the other hand, are more fluid and members can move between classes.
 The upper caste was known as chamorri, and the lower caste was known as manachang.
 Movement in between these castes, such as through marriage, was prohibited.
 Concubines or other relationships could be maintained only within one's social class.
 In addition, the chamorri caste was divided into an upper noble class called matao and a middle, or demi-noble class, known as acha’ot.